MdSamsuzzohaShayon/youthspike-event-management/README.md

  - [05:50](https://www.loom.com/share/7mbba1631ca8d89e028a) - someone was ranked and his match is over, when he is inactive and make him active again his pair score and ranking was gone

 ### Update - 2
+ - Submit lineup button should not show up after submitting lineup
  - Here is where we are currently at with the redesign.
 The green team name I’ll be what happens when the team wins.
 We will have a couple additions for the subbing solutions.
 But this is pretty close to our thoughts for this next version.
  - THen of course, a player can never sub out more than 1 time in a match unless every player on the team has subbed out at least one time.
 So when we play 6 round matches, some players will need to sub out a second time, this is when someone will have a scond sub number like SR1,6.
 Meaning they subbed round 1 and 6
  - Auto assign need to work properly